ddimatos/git-release-workflow/develop-release-deploy.md

 Branch naming is left mostly up to the discretion of the person creating the branch with a few exceptions. `master` and `dev` are always named exactly that.

-1. Branch names should use dashes to separate words of the name and should avoid anyuppercase letters.
+1. Branch names should use dashes to separate words of the name and should avoid any uppercase letters.

 2. Choose names that are descriptive and concise, you don't need long names because most branches are short lived for the duration of a feature, fix, etc.